What Will I See as I travel the Route

 Most definite.
 Many people now walk the North Coast 500.

 Google ‘World Walking’ where you can sign up for support to do the route by foot…

 Also, Check out the John O’Groats Trail for great Information

 How long would you recommend spending on the route?

 To us, we recommend experiencing Scotland’s Route 66, by going off route.
 Use the Marked Route as a Guide.
 There is much more to the Highlands than a circular drive around it.

 To have a full experience and to benefit from all that there is on offer we certainly recommend 10-14 days.

-The Route and the Highlands needs deserves and is best experienced at a slow pace, It really is more than Just a Journey.
+The Route and the Highlands are best experienced at a slow pace, It really is More than Just a Journey.